 When tax refund season rolls around, you might have the urge to take those extra funds and travel.
-And while you could just go anywhere you please, why not get the most bang for your tax refund by heading to destinations where you don’t have to pay any sales tax?
+And while you could just go anywhere you please, why not get the most bang for your tax refund by taking some last minute flights to destinations where you don’t have to pay any sales tax?
 We’ve rounded up some of the best destinations for tax-free shopping along with what items you’ll want to nab from each locale.

 You don’t have to head over the pond to take advantage of sales-tax-free destinations.
 Portland, Oregon is just one of the few places in the US where you can shop without paying sales tax.
 As Oregon’s largest city, you can expect to find a wealth of shopping districts and neighborhoods where you can stretch your refund.
 Plus, you’ll also find that Portland’s location, within close range to beautiful mountains and the ocean, is just perfect for that next holiday.